Since you’re already here on our website, just click on the orange “Schedule a Pickup” button.

 Retrievr can’t come up to your apartment to collect directly from your door, so please leave your items on the ground floor in the secure place where your UPS/FedEx/USPS packages would be left for you.

-In your area, for a limited time, the cost to recycle many items (excluding televisions) is being covered by our brand sponsors: Google, Apple, Amazon, Dell Technologies, and Microsoft.
+In your area, the cost to recycle your items is being covered by our brand sponsors: Google, Apple, Amazon, Dell Technologies, and Microsoft.

 (Note: eligible electronics of any and all brands will be accepted for recycling.)